 One concrete example of such malware is FluBot [1].
 It is a targeted Android banking Trojan that steals sensitive information such as login credentials and payment card details.
 To contact its C2 server, FluBot uses a Domain Generation Algorithm (DGA).
 In version 4.9, FluBot resolved the IP addresses of DGAs and communicated directly with the server using HTTPS port 443.
 However, in version 5.0, the authors of FluBot changed their approach to use DoH for covert communication with the server.
-By using DoH, FluBot is able to exfiltrate data and conceal the content of its communication, making it difficult to identify as covert communication.
+By using DoH, FluBot is able to exfiltrate data and conceal the content of its communication.

-Several works were recently published to distinguish DoH in HTTPS communication and malicious DoH traffic [2, 3, 4].
-The proposed methods either consist of only a classifier for identifying DoH [5], or provide additional detectors for malware activities hidden within DoH [2, 3, 4].
+Recently, several papers have been published on the identification of DoH within HTTPS communication and also on the discovery of anomalous DoH trafficThe proposed methods either consist of only a classifier for identifying DoH [2], or provide additional detectors for malware activities hidden within DoH [3, 4, 5].
 The approaches are based solely on machine learning classification working with independent network connections.
-These proposals detect different kinds of malware [2] or focus on specific strains such as DGA-based [3].
+These proposals detect different kinds of malware [3] or focus on specific strains such as DGAbased [4].